Global outage event

 POST _tasks/U4M_p_x2Rg6YqLujeInPOw:53506997/_cancel

-The Task Management POST call marks the task as "cancelled", and releases any dependent AWS resources.
-If multiple queries are running on your cluster, then use the POST call to cancel each query until your cluster returns to a normal state.
+The preceding query marks the task as cancelled, and then releases the dependent AWS resources.
+If multiple queries run on your cluster, then use the POST command to cancel each query until your cluster returns to a normal state.

-To prevent high CPU spikes, it's also a best practice to set a timeout value in the query body.
-For more information, see Parameters on the Elastic website.
-To verify that the number of active queries decreased, check the SearchRate metric in CloudWatch.
-For more information, see Thread pools on the Elastic website.
+To prevent CPU spikes, it's a best practice to set a timeout value in the query body.
+For more information, see Search settings on the OpenSearch website.
+To verify that the number of active queries decreased, check the SearchRate CloudWatch metric.

-Note: When you cancel all active search queries at the same time in your OpenSearch Service cluster, errors can occur on the client application side.
+Note: When you cancel all active search queries at the same time in your OpenSearch Service cluster, errors might occur on the client application side.

 Check the Apache Lucene merge thread pool

-Note: A cluster that's migrating indices to UltraWarm storage can increase your CPU utilization.
-An UltraWarm migration usually involves a force merge API operation that can be CPU intensive.
-For more information, see force merge API on the Elastic website.
+When a cluster migrates indexes to UltraWarm storage, your CPU usage might increase.
+An UltraWarm migration typically uses a force merge API operation that can be CPU intensive.
+For more information, see Force merge API on the OpenSearch website.

 To check for UltraWarm migrations, run the following command: